Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Extra qualitative results

 \subsection{Syntactic sequences of part semantics}

-In Fig.\ref{fig:demo_celeba_transitions_semantics} we show the pixel-level part semantic masks and explicit semantics in each mask, averaged over correct samples in the entire CelebA test set.
-During training, we optimized MSE loss between bi-LSTM predictions and the actual semantics inside each patch, in order to model the mean of the semantics distribution in each patch iteration, as discussed in the method Section.
+Figure~\ref{fig:demo_celeba_transitions_semantics} shows the pixel-level part semantics masks and the distribution of part semantics in each mask, averaged over correct samples in the entire CelebA test set.
+During training, we optimized MSE loss between bi-LSTM predictions and the actual semantics inside each patch, in order to model the mean of the part semantics distribution in each patch iteration.
 Hence, here we show the average traversal patterns learned.
-It's evidently shown that face-part semantic transitions and the face syntax in the CelebA dataset are captured by the trained bi-LSTM model.
-For example, in the first 2 patch iterations, the "forehead" semantics is dominant.
-In the third and fourth patches, "mouth" semantics is dominant.
-While for the last patch, "eyes" semantics is dominant.
-These part semantics along with transitions among those semantics is key to identifying part anomalies.
+It can be seen that face-part semantics transitions and the face syntax in the CelebA dataset are captured by the trained bi-LSTM model.
+For example, in the first 2 patch iterations, the \quotes{forehead} semantics is dominant.
+In the third and fourth patches, \quotes{mouth} semantics is dominant.
+While for the last patch, \quotes{eyes} semantics is dominant.
+These part semantics along with transitions of those semantics is key to identifying the presence of SSDI.

-In Fig.\ref{fig:demo_sun_transitions_and_semantics} we show the pixel-level part semantic masks and explicit semantics in each mask, averaged over the entire SUN-RGBD test set.
-Here, each of the 13 semantic classes is either a stuff (e.g., ceiling, floor, wall, etc.) or a thing (e.g., books, char, table, etc.) Within the traversal sequence, the first few patches at the top of the image have "wall" as dominant semantics, while the last few patches at the bottom have "floor" as dominant.
-Semantic classes belonging to the thing category reside in the middle patches, such as "chair" and "table".
-This reveals that our proposed framework is capable of learning general stuff and thing layouts even from a complicated dataset SUN-RGBD, that contains a wide variety of different room scenes.
+Figure~\ref{fig:demo_sun_transitions_and_semantics} shows the pixel-level part semantics masks and the distribution of part semantics in each mask, averaged over correct samples in the entire SUN-RGBD test set.
+Here, each of the 13 semantic classes is either a stuff (e.g., ceiling, floor, wall, etc.) or a thing (e.g., books, char, table, etc.).
+Within the traversal sequence, the first few patches at the top of the image have \quotes{wall} as the dominant part semantics, while the last few patches at the bottom have \quotes{floor} as the dominant part semantics.
+Semantic classes belonging to the thing category reside in the middle patches, such as \quotes{chair} and \quotes{table}.
+This reveals that our proposed framework is capable of learning the syntax of the scene-centric images containing stuff and thing layouts even from a diverse SUN-RGBD dataset with a wide variety of different room scenes.